 Letters of Recommendation

-Once you identify your two recommenders and enter their contact information into the online application, they will automatically receive a recommendation request via email.
+Once you identify two recommenders and enter their contact information into the online application, they will automatically receive a recommendation request via email.
 It’s a good idea to notify them in advance and talk through your MBA plans as well as why you have chosen Chicago Booth.

-And now you are well on your way to submitting a competitive application.
+With these steps accomplished, you are well on your way to submitting a competitive application.
 Feel free to reach out to our admissions team with any questions that you have along the way.